stikkireddy/python-fpe-cryptography/README.md

 This is a port of it into a python udf.
 You can find the ported code in fpe.py

+Whats left is a whole slew of fuzz tests to ensure it works :-).

 ## Python UDF for UC

 Run this to create the function modify the catalog and schema as needed.